HistoryAtState/frus/README.md

 conformance requirements can be found in the `schema` directory, where we have supplied a TEI [ODD](http://www.tei-c.org/Guidelines/Customization/odds.xml) file, `frus.odd`, as well as Schematron and RelaxNG files used for additional conformance checks (see especially `frus.sch`, as `frus.rng` is generated from `frus.odd`).
 The volumes are stored in the `volumes` directory, one file per volume.
-Bibliographic information about all volumes in the series, including those volumes not yet available in full text TEI, is stored in the `bibliography` directory.

 ## Locating the Source for a URL from history.state.gov